 I've made yogurt, now what?

-I also wish I would have thought to reserve ¼ cup of yogurt to use as a starter culture for my next batch.
+Reserve ¼ cup of yogurt to use as a starter culture for your next batch!
 It's not expensive to buy a little cup of yogurt, but it's pretty easy to just save some for later.

 What I'm planning next in my raw milk adventures